 Step 6: Add the Creme Filling to the Cookies

-Once the cookies are completely cool, spread 1 Tbsp of cream filling on the bottom side of half of the cookies.
+Once the cookies are completely cool, spread 1 tablespoon of cream filling on the bottom side of half of the cookies.
 Top with remaining cookies, right side up, and gently press down.

 FAQs and Expert Tips: